7 Sophisticated and Festive July 4th Outfit Ideas

 Funky short cuts are great on women no matter their age, but beware — you do have to have some confidence to pull off such an attention-grabbing style.
 For pixie styles, a decent molding paste or wax can mean the difference between awesome hair and “meh” hair.
 Without it, your hairstyle could fall flat to your head like a helmet or billow from your head in puffs of frizz.

-Be Gentle With Color-Treated Hair
+Be Gentle with Color-Treated Hair

 While natural color may fade or become duller over time, you can always color your hair whatever hue you like.
 Dyeing your hair can take a toll on it, so it’s always a good idea to use products that will help your new color stay in your hair, like a color-protecting shampoo.
 If you’re not into going for a full-on color, maybe try some highlights or lowlights first.
 If color maintenance is too much trouble, skip it altogether and let your natural color fly.